avinanakarmi/advML-mid/README.md

 - The "before" and "after" images must be present in the `satellite_image_data` folder.

 #### 3.3 Required Data and Execution
-- To visualize and analyze the results, execute the script in `satellite_image_change_scripts/cPCA.ipynb`.
+- To visualize and analyze the results using cPCA, execute the script in `satellite_image_change_scripts/cPCA.ipynb`.
+- To visualize and analyze the results using simple difference, execute the script in `satellite_image_change_scripts/simple_diff.ipynb`.

 ## Results & Findings